sergioteje/gstreamer-webcam/README.md

 # gstreamer-webcam
-Partial implementation of a solution for streaming video and audio from a webcam to a webpage using GStreamer
+Partial implementation of a solution for streaming video and audio from a webcam to a webpage using GStreamer.

 There are two main parts in this repository: